Sikh art: Murals

 Fresco depicting Guru Nanak in-discussion with Nath Yogis from Akhara Bala Nand in Amritsar.
 Many prominent Nath Yogis are identified with Gurmukhi inscriptions in the artwork.

 The art of mural painting dates back to ancient times in India, with early surviving specimens being the Ajanta Caves' frescoes.
 There exists very old murals within the Punjab region itself, with an extant example being the wall paintings of the Lahore Fort, commissioned during the reign of the Mughal emperor Akbar.
 Even though Islam is iconoclastic, many Islamic patrons of the art of murals existed, which helped develop the artform in the Punjab.
 However, Islamic murals focused on floral motifs with less attention paid to figuratives of humans and other animals.
-Sikh wall paintings (known as mohra-kashi in Punjabi) started gaining popularity in the 18th century and flourished during the 19th century.
-However, very few works of this form are extant in the modern era due to them being destroyed by renovations.
+Sikh wall paintings (known as mohra-kashi or kandha-chitara in Punjabi) started gaining popularity in the 18th century and flourished during the 19th century, especially during the reign of Maharaja Ranjit Singh.
+Most of the Sikh wall paintings depicted the Sikh gurus, especially Guru Nanak and Guru Gobind Singh.
+However, very few works of this form are extant in the modern era due to them being destroyed by renovations or lost due to neglect and deterioration.
 In the past, murals covered the walls of important buildings, such as gurdwaras, samadhis, deras, and akharas.
 Residential structures, such as havelis, dharamshalas, and bungas, were also plastered with fresco works.